 - The inventory of cultural heritage institutions contains profiles with information about digitisation activities, involvement in projects, the implementation of standards and guidelines, and examples of digitisation plans. www.den.nl/instellingen

-- The subject files provide information about a wide variety of subjects such as copyright, digital preservation, business models, green computing, semantic web and web statistics. www.den.nl/thema
+- The subject files provide information about a wide variety of subjects such as copyright, digital preservation, business models, findability, 3D digitization and (web) statistics. www.den.nl/thema

 THE BASICS ('DE BASIS')